banerjixplores/climacrop_health/README.md

 - Record optional walkthrough for stakeholders.
 - Tag and release final GitHub repository version (`v1.0-climacrop-capstone`).

-**Ethical & Scientific Considerations**

-**Transparency & Reproducibility**
-- Fully document all analytical decisions for transparency.
-- Provide clear and comprehensive notes within notebooks and markdown files.

-**Bias Mitigation**
-- Identify and acknowledge potential geographical biases and system-type coverage discrepancies.
-- Include clear discussions on how these biases were mitigated through analysis and interpretation strategies.

-**Data Privacy & Compliance**
-- Confirm the dataset does not contain identifiable sensitive information (compliant with ethical standards).

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations